telamon/pure-random-number/README.md

 * __minimum__: The lowest possible value in the range.
 * __maximum__: The highest possible value in the range.
 Inclusive.

-Optionally also accepts a nodeback as `cb`, but seriously, you should be using [Promises](https://gist.github.com/joepie91/791640557e3e5fd80861).

-### randomNumber.RandomGenerationError

-Any errors that occur during the random number generation process will be of this type.
-The error object will also have a `code` property, set to the string `"RandomGenerationError"`.

-The error message will provide more information, but this kind of error will generally mean that the arguments you've specified are somehow invalid.

 ## Changelog
 * __2.0.0__ (May 3, 2020): Removed dependencies and ported to standardjs